AlaskaAirlines/AuroDocsSite/src/content/markdown/developerOverview.md

 ## Auro's WC-Generator

-The [Design system web component generator](/getting-started/developers/generator) is a project tool intended to assist developers with an easy-to-configure and -execute web component development environment for the purpose of building custom elements for the Auro design system.
+Auro's [WC-Generator](/getting-started/developers/generator) is a tool intended to assist developers with an easy-to-configure and -execute web component development environment for the purpose of building custom elements for the Auro design system.

 ## Making your project Auro-ready